-A gym name or product brand isn’t something you can easily change if you get tired of it, or think of something better.
-It’s ingrained into so many aspects of your fitness business; the logo, signage, website, customer’s first impression – it’s arguably the single most important element in your brand.
+A gym name or product brand isn’t something you can change easily if you get tired of it, or think of something better.
+It’s ingrained into so many aspects of your fitness business; the logo, signage, website address, customer’s first impression – it’s arguably the single most important element in your brand.

-It’s crucial to put in the work in up front and get it right first time.
-Spending a little extra time to choose the perfect name can have a huge impact on the initial success of your business, as well as saving you headaches down the road.
+It’s crucial to put in the work in up front and get it right the first time.
+Spending a little extra time to choose the perfect name can have a huge impact on the initial success of your business, and save you headaches down the road.

-Of course, there’s a flipside too… Taking a long time to come up with the perfect gym name can delay all the other aspects of setting up a new business… From registering your business as a legal entity, to securing a property lease, most steps require you to have a business name.
+From registering it as a legal entity, to securing a property lease, most steps require you to have a business name first.

-So we’ve created this guide on how to choose a fitness business or gym name which will make life easier.
-Whether you’re starting a CrossFit box, Pilates studio, or product company, it’ll show you:
+To make life easier, we created this guide on how to choose a fitness business or gym name.
+Whether you’re starting a health club, yoga studio, or product company, it’ll show you:

 - How to get creative beyond the usual fitness business name ideas